tristandanle/tristan-assignment-9/README.md

 # tristan-assignment-9
- Spring Framework of Week 13
+Topic: Spring Framework of Week 13
+- Use the Apache Commons CSV project to parse the text file (recipe.txt)
-Ingest a recipe.txt file and store this information in a Java Collection (ArrayList).
+- Ingest this file and store this information in a Java Collection (ArrayList).
-Use the Apache Commons CSV project to parse the text file.

-# POJO :
-********
-public class Recipe {

-     private Integer cookingMinutes;

-     private Boolean dairyFree;

-     private Boolean glutenFree;

-     private String instructions;

-     private Double preparationMinutes;

-     private Double pricePerServing;

-     private Integer readyInMinutes;

-     private Integer servings;

-     private Double spoonacularScore;

-     private String title;

-     private Boolean vegan;

-     private Boolean vegetarian;

-}
+- filter data of the file according to the different "endpoints"
+- Display information required of the each "endpoint"  on the webpage

-# “endpoints” is inside of a RestController that will filter this data:
+# “endpoints” that will filter this data:
 ********************************************************************

 @GetMapping("/gluten-free")